 Reporting prescription misuse

 4.51 Suspected prescription misuse (which could include an alteration to an existing prescription or prescription fraud) can be reported to the Veterinary Medicines Directorate (VMD) via its dedicated prescriptions misuse page.
 Making such a report will, in most cases, require a veterinary surgeon to release confidential information about their client to the VMD.
 The RCVS considers that reporting cases of prescription misuse is in the public interest and in most cases a report to the VMD will be a justified breach of client confidentiality.
+In addition, it is considered that such a report would be within the scope of the GDPR as this allows personal data to be processed where it is necessary for the purposes of a legitimate interest, and in most cases it seems unlikely that this would be overridden by the interests or fundamental rights and freedoms of the relevant individual.
+However this should be considered in each case.
 For advice on client confidentiality on a case by case basis please contact the RCVS Professional Conduct Department on 020 7202 0789.